2401 Allen Blvd.

 A BRIEF HISTORY OF MAH JONGG (35 minutes)

 (comedy for mature women) This piece, set around a card table, explores what decades of weekly get-togethers meant to one quartet of women.
-It also looks at the impact on these when when their game suddenly disbanded with no explanation.
+It also looks at the impact on these women when their game suddenly disbanded with no explanation.
 The action takes place on the day 22 years after their break-up, that the women return to sort out an old affront they never knew had occurred.
 Performed on stages and in women’s organizations all over the country.
 (6F)

 PLAYING DIRTY (65 minutes)